Gaius Iulius Caesar Octavianus

 In North Africa, the ruler of Mauritania (today’s Morocco) Juba II recognized himself as the vassal of the Romans, and the territory of Carthage was widened to the east and south.

-In 15 BCE the provinces of Noricum and Recia were created in today’s southern Germany and Austria, Then Tiberius conquered the area, but was forced to interrupt because of the outbreak of the Iliro-Panonian uprising.
-After suppression, the authorities in west Germania received Varus, who was ambushed in 9 CE, and his legions were completely destroyed.
-He committed suicide and as a result Rome had to give up the areas near Elbe.
-In Gaul, Druzus conquered in the areas as far as the Elbe river, expanding the Empire’s borders in the north.
+In 15 BCE the provinces of Noricum and Recia were created in today’s southern Germany and Austria, Then Tiberius conquered the area, but was forced to interrupt because of the outbreak of the Iliro-Pannonian uprising.
+After the suppression, the authorities in west Germania received Varus, who was ambushed in 9 CE, and his legions were completely destroyed.
+He committed suicide and as a result, Rome had to give up the areas near the Elbe.
+In Gaul, Druzus conquered areas as far as the Elbe river, expanding the Empire’s borders in the north.

-In the east, in the battle of Moesia (today’s Serbia and Bulgaria), Crassus, grandson of the former triumvir, marked out for annexing its western part to the Empire, and eastern to Thrace, which was a vassal of Rome.
-In addition, Dalmatia and Panonia were conquered.
+In the east, in the battle of Moesia (today’s Serbia and Bulgaria), Crassus, grandson of the former triumvir, was marked out for annexing its western part to the Empire, and eastern to Thrace, which was a vassal of Rome.
+In addition, Dalmatia and Pannonia were conquered.

 In Asia Minor, Octavian conquered central Galatia, forcing Cappadocia and partly Armenia into the vassalage.
-Cilicia, Syria were annexed to Rome, and Palestine became a vassal under the rule of Herod the Great.
+Cilicia, Syria was annexed to Rome, and Palestine became a vassal under the rule of Herod the Great.

 - Aerarium – public treasury

 In addition, the tithe was replaced by the direct taxation – stipendium..
 The emperor also decided to remove the Councils.
 He devoted himself to improving Roman Empire until his death.

 In the army Augustus carried out the following reforms: